flxdevlab/epimone-terminal/README.md

 Epimone ships its own bash and zsh integration (OSC 7 and OSC 133), injected at launch, so new tabs and splits open in the current directory without you ever editing your `~/.bashrc`.

 It is aimed at Linux developers, and at pentesters on Kali and Parrot, where a dropped shell in the middle of an engagement can cost hours.
-The whole design starts from one promise: your session outlives the window.
+The whole design starts from one idea: your session should outlive the window showing it.

 ## Status